maxgeilert/room-occupancy/README.md

 - room-assistant with a Pi in every room, measuring distances to our watches via bluetooth
 - one or more motion sensors in each room
 - automation for each room to run this script
-- followup automations which are checking for the timer state (see EXAMPLES) and toggle lights/music/whatever you like
+- followup automations which are checking for the timer state and toggle lights/music/whatever you like